wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 - **[CloudTrail](http://aws.amazon.com/cloudtrail)** - retrieves EC2 event information and creates Wavefront System events that represent the AWS events.
 - **[AWS Metrics+](integrations_aws_metrics.html#aws-metrics-data)** - retrieves additional metrics using AWS APIs other than CloudWatch.
 Data include EBS volume data and  EC2 instance metadata like tags.
 You can investigate billing data  and the number of reserved instances.
 Be sure to enable AWS+ metrics because it allows Wavefront to optimize its use of Cloudwatch, and saves money on Cloudwatch calls as a result.

+{% include tip.html content="See [AWS CloudWatch, CloudTrail, and Metrics+ Integrations](integrations_aws_metrics.html)" %}

 ### Establish a Trust Relationship

-Adding an AWS integration requires establishing a trust relationship between Amazon and Wavefront by specifying the account ID and setting up a trust relationship.
+Adding an AWS integration requires establishing a trust relationship between Amazon and Wavefront by specifying account information.
 You have to do that only once, and have 2 options:

 * [Give Wavefront Global Read-Only Access](#giving-wavefront-global-read-only-access)
 * [Give Wavefront Limited Access](#giving-wavefront-limited-access)

 After you've set up the integration, you can examine metrics from all AWS services that you subscribe to from Wavefront.
-The integration includes a predefined dashboard for each service, and you can clone and modify that dashboard or create a new one.
+The integration includes a predefined dashboard for each service.
+You can clone and modify Wavefront dashboards, or create your own custom dashboard.

 ### Use Internal Metrics to Monitor AWS Integrations